 The Company is actively seeking financing which will allow the Company to meet its ongoing obligations, including the royalty payments required pursuant to its mining lease agreements and a potential obligation to fund the its share of costs related to the relationship it has with the optionee and operator, Pilot, in regard to the exploration of the Kinsley Mountain property.
-In order for the Company to incur this quarterly obligation a budget must be prepared and approved by the joint venture that will be established to oversee the Kinsley Mountain project.
+A joint venture has not been formed, both parties are working to finalize an agreement, however, the Company has put a total of USD\$205,472 in escrow to satisfy these obligations through June 30, 2013.
+In order for the Company to incur future quarterly obligation a budget must be prepared and approved by the joint venture that will be established to oversee the Kinsley Mountain project.
 To fund these potential costs will require the Company raising additional capital, however, there can be no assurance that the Company's efforts will be successful.